 Although we are unable to travel at the moment, it’s still possible to discover the joys of Latin America – from the comfort of your home!

-Each week we are giving you inspiration from a different destination in Latin America, sharing movies, music, books and recipes to pique your interest, and this weeks destination is a country that was undiscovered by international tourists for decades, Colombia.
+Each week we are giving you inspiration from a different destination in Latin America, sharing movies, music, books and recipes to pique your interest, and this weeks destination is the intense and seductive land of Argentina.

 From crackling glaciers to sun-scorched deserts, snow-capped mountains, emerald-green lakes and wildlife-rich wetlands, the spectacular variety of Argentina’s landscapes gives just a hint of the exhilarating variety of adventures that await in this wildly intoxicating country.
 Delve deeper into the wonders of Argentina with our favourite inspiring read, film, food and music below.

 This comedy drama was released at the peak of the economic crisis in Argentina, and no doubt brought a much-needed lighthearted release!
 It follows the story of Rafael, a restaurant owner from Buenos Aires, as he rediscovers what is important in life.
 A funny, witty drama directed by Juan José Campanella, the film received an Oscar Nomination for Best Foreign Language Film.

 Born in Buenos Aires, Jorge Luis Borges is reputed to be one of the most important writers of the 20th century.
 A short-story writer, essayist, poet and translator, some of Borges’ most famous works include Ficciones (Fictions) and El Aleph (The Aleph), published in the 1940s.
 To read some of his most popular stories, among others, add ‘Labyrinths: A collection of short stories‘, to your reading list.